sunabozu/E6430_Clover_Catalina/README.md

 ### Issues
-- After waking up from sleep you need to press a button in order to activate the screen.
+- ~~After waking up from sleep you need to press a button in order to activate the screen.~~
-- The way how it reacts on an HDMI cable being plugged in is not satisfactory (screen blinks too many times)
+- ~~The way how it reacts on an HDMI cable being plugged in is not satisfactory (screen blinks too many times)~~
+- Need to press the power button after opening the lid to wake up.